This quick Chicken Tortilla Soup Recipe uses salsa to deepen the flavor instantly. It’s delicious and ready in less than 15 minutes.

 - 1 (15.25 oz.) can black beans, drained

 - 20 tortilla chips

-- Slice the chicken cutlets into 1/4″ slices.
-When the stock comes to a boil, add the chicken.
+- When the stock mixture comes to a boil, add the chicken.
 Reduce heat to a low simmer until the chicken is cooked through, 2-3 minutes.

-- Drain the black beans and add them to the soup.
-Let them heat through for 30 seconds or so.
+- Stir in the black beans and let them heat through for 30 seconds or so.

-- To serve: Get out 5 bowls and crunch 2 tortillas into each one.
+- Get out 5 soup bowls and crunch 2 tortillas into each one.
 Ladle soup into the bowls.
 Crunch another 2 tortillas onto the top of each.
-Let people add their own other toppings as desired.
+Garnish each serving with the cheese, green onion, avocado, and cilantro.

 Love this recipe?
 I’d appreciate it if you could scroll down and add a *5 star rating* to help others know they’ll love it as well!